BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/cdpdm.md

 ## Configuration

-- Start by downloading the Customer Configuration File from the project kick-off e-mail.
+- Locate your Customer Configuration File.
 - You can upload the Customer Configuration File via the Administration tool.
 - Right-click on the add-in and click Upload Customer Configuration File...
 - Browse to the Customer Configuration File.